 As demonstrated by the discussion above, the design of the proposed project conforms to the Secretary of the Interior Standards for Historic Preservation, and the demolition of the marginal wharf and finger piers and the introduction of the new steel float and fire boat facility would not result in a substantial adverse physical change to a historical resource.
+Regarding the proposed MOU and future maintenance and repair of Fire Station 35, Port Resolution 04-89 provides procedures and requirements for compliance with the Secretary of the Interior's Standards for Rehabilitation.
 Implementation of Public Works standard construction measures for vibration-generating construction activities would minimize and mitigate the potential for damage to Fire Station 35 from pile driving.
 The impact of the project with respect to historic architectural resources therefore would be less than significant.